shalivan/shalivan.github.io/_posts/ART/0001-01-01-LevelDesign.md

 # Space

-### Layout
+### Orientation

-In games Perceptual pattern to create Orientation
+**where I am**  In games Perceptual pattern to create Orientation
+- Signposting (oznaczenia charakterystyczne dla areny)
+- Divide to district / zroznicuj areny (to distinc in map and mind )

 Way finding elements:
 dont lead player where to go but how move through space